lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 05:04 PM)_

-> "And then I'll shoot you in the head."
+> `Mora-Norap`: And then I'll shoot you in the head.

 **Mica** _(02-Jul-18 05:04 PM)_